Are you having a hard time figuring out if your bowl is oven-safe? It shouldn’t be that big of a problem.

 If The Majority Of A Bowl Is Made From Oven-Safe Material, Is It Oven Safe?

-It's important to remember that the entire bowl, handles included, needs to be oven-safe.
-If you have a bowl made of oven-safe steel but plastic handles, your bowl is not oven-safe.
+It’s important to remember that the entire bowl, including the handles, needs to be oven-safe.
+If you have a bowl made of oven-safe steel but plastic handles, it is not oven-safe.

 Like with all things involving culinary work, it’s best to err on the side of caution.